SkyTemple/skytemple-files/README.rst

 - ROM: The actual ROM file where all of the binary serialized files are stored.

 If the contents of assets does not match the contents of the file in the ROM, this can be handled in different ways.
-Saving data will always always write changes to both the Assets and the ROM.
+Saving data will always always write changes to both the assets and the ROM.

 Information about patches applied via this API are also stored in asset files, to apply the changes again.
 Same goes for supported hardcoded data in ARM9/ARM7 or overlays.
 Note that most patches do not support un-applying, but it should